alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 ### Set the header of the list

-The list component can be accessed through`header`、`subheader`set the top of the list.
+The list component can set the list header through header and subheader .

 ```tsx
 import { List, ListItem, ListItemContent, Stack } from '@bifrostui/react';